NirmitBhatt/design-patterns-csharp/Singleton Design Pattern/README.md

 * A **private** _(-)_ **constructor**
 * A **public** _(+)_ and **static** _(underlined)_ **function** that returns  the instance

-#### This implementation (with additional double-check locking) can be found in the SingletonCalss.cs file
+#### This implementation (with additional double-check locking) can be found in the SingletonClass.cs file